Upgrade of the Diagnostic Neutral Beam Injector for the RFX-mod2 experiment: Electrical tests

 The DNBI is equipped with several lab-built low voltage power supplies, that serve control and power devices.
 To improve the overall reliability and maintainability of the system, these power supplies will be substituted with commercial DC-DC converters.
 These devices, as well as their predecessors, could be affected by the magnetic fields around the RFX-mod2 machine: they all employ toroidal magnetic cores, that could get saturated.
 Significant variations in the available voltage or current may lead to unpredicatble behaviour of the main DNBI devices; moreover, identifying these issues during the short RFX-mod2 pulses (around 1 s) and with limited access to the hall may increase the unavailability of the DNBI in case of electric faults.

 To prevent this risk, several commercial DC-DC converters, listed in table \ref{tab:Bfield}, were tested at 130 mT, i.e. twice the magnetic field intensity expected at the position of these devices.
+Doubling the magnetic field was conservatively chosen to account for possible future modifications of RFX-mod2 solenoids and related power supplies, and to somehow account for the cumulative stress DC-DC converters would undergo during their lifetime.
 The converters were tested at about 2/3 of their respective maximum output load, with the magnetic field at three possible orthogonal axes.
 The converter 1 proved to stand 130 mT at 10 magnetic field pulses, 2 s long, or at a single 10 s magnetic field pulse (time was limited due to the heating on the coil used to produce the field).
 These times are relatively long compared to the DNBI operation: the plasma phase should last 100 ms, the beam phase 50 ms. It was experimentally determined that the converter 1 can reliably switch on only if powered before the beginning of a magnetic field pulse.
 All the other converters stopped working under magnetic field, some in reversible ways, while others were permanently damaged.
 Enclosing the converters 2-7 in transformer core foils improved their resistance to intermediate magnetic field intensities, but not allowed them to properly work along all three possible magnetic field directions.

+A complete characterization of the DC-DC converter 1 would also require to test it under rapidly changing magnetic fields, as in a RFX-mod2 shot.
+The available current generator could not allow such tests.
+The only possibility to perform this kind of test will likely come during the commissioning of RFX-mod2 solenoids.
+If a spare DC-DC converter 1 will fail to operate under those conditions, magnetic shields will be placed in the DNBI electronic boards before they are put into operation.